zheyuzy/GARCH-LSTM-model-on-ETH-BTC-pair/README.md

   Captures volatility clustering and leverage effects, which are common in crypto markets.
 EGARCH is chosen for its ability to model asymmetric volatility responses.
 - **LSTM with Attention:**
   LSTM networks are well-suited for time series forecasting.
 The attention mechanism allows the model to focus on the most relevant time steps, improving signal quality.
+- **ASI (Altcoin Season Index) Filtering:**
+  ASI implemented as a critical signal validation layer to capture the regime shifting.

 ## Customization